cambiotraining/hpc-intro/materials/03-slurm.md

 - Submit jobs to the scheduler using `sbatch submission_script.sh`.
 - Customise the jobs by including `#SBATCH` options at the top of your script (see table in the materials above for a summary of options).
   - As a good practice, always define an output file with `#SBATCH -o`.
 All the information about the job will be saved in that file, including any errors.
-- Check the status of a submitted job by using `squeue -u USERNAME` and `seff JOBID`.
+- Check the status of a submitted job by using `squeue --me` and `seff JOBID`.
 - To cancel a running job use `scancel JOBID`.

 See this [SLURM cheatsheet](https://slurm.schedmd.com/pdfs/summary.pdf) for a summary of the available commands.